 Let’s end this with a freebie.

-In terms of providing immediate value and converting leads for your business, there’s no better way than a free website audit that analyzes everything from technical elements, content structure, social media presence, keyword density, domain and page authority plus a lot more.
+In terms of providing immediate value and converting leads for your website, the best way to generate leads is to analyze everything from technical elements, content structure, social media presence, keyword density, domain and page authority plus a lot more.